Check the cultural agenda of Juiz de Fora

 Alice’s Tea Ball

 Several.
 With Inês Brasil, Ju Paiva and MC Semi from RJ.
-August 19, at 11 pm (opening of the house), at the Pub’s (Rua José Barbosa de Albuquerque 200 – Aeroporto).
+August 19, at 11 pm (house opens), at Pub’s (Rua José Barbosa de Albuquerque 200 – Aeroporto).
 Rating: 18 years

 Inauguration of the Alley